ishajagadish/synopsys2021/README.md

-# synopsys2021
+# Silicon Valley Synopsys Science Fair 2021
 Project Title: A Multistep, ML-Based Predictor of Parkinson's Disease Progression Using GWAS, Patient Symptoms and Gene Expression Data

-Predicting Parkinson's Disease (PD) susceptibility involves three different approaches: using known genetic variants and patient genotypes, RNA sequencing, and measuring disease symptoms.
+Abstract: Predicting Parkinson's Disease (PD) susceptibility involves three different approaches: using known genetic variants and patient genotypes, RNA sequencing, and measuring disease symptoms.
 The first approach works for predicting familial cases but not idiopathic, which requires all three approaches for every patient, incurring unnecessary cost and patient